 * Melshell Oyster Shack has temporarily closed until November 2021.
 In the meantime, the Freycinet Marine Farm is your next closest stop for oysters.

-Hike to Wine Glass Bay and Camp Under the Stars at Wine Glass Bay Campsite
+Hike to Wineglass Bay and Camp Under the Stars at Wineglass Bay Campsite

 One of the most recognizable beaches in the world, Wine Glass Bay is one of the many great things to do on the Great Eastern Drive.
 While we opted to tackle the Freycinet Peninsula Circuit which is a multi-day hike in the Freycinet National Park, the crown jewel can easily be viewed and explored in easier day hikes.
-Whether you take the easy trail to the Wine Glass Bay Lookout or the more stenuous scramble to the top of Mount Amos, you will be rewarded with magnificent views over Wine Glass Bay.
+Whether you take the easy trail to the Wine Glass Bay Lookout or the more strenuous scramble to the top of Mount Amos, you will be rewarded with magnificent views over Wine Glass Bay.

 Be Blown Away by the Bicheno Blowhole